 For example, within Shannon’s previous organization speaking up and talking out of line was frowned upon and even discouraged.
 Rather than attempting to understand the challenges faced by employees, the management team chose to perpetuate a toxic culture of choosing to remain silent and disregard employee engagement.

 As the organization expands and grows, it begins to take on new talent and staff.
 When left unmonitored, this can result in the development of a toxic workplace culture which is detrimental for everyone.

-Ideally, any HR software worth its salt should come with a dedicated performance management system which ensures that top-performing employees are rewarded.
-This meritocratic approach to performance management eliminates the need for politicking and directs employees towards a common goal.
+Ideally, any HR software worth its salt should come with a dedicated performance management system that ensures that top-performing employees are rewarded.
+This meritocratic approach to performance management eliminates the need for politicking and directs employees toward a common goal.

 This quote by Andrew Carnegie sums up the benefits of employee engagement perfectly; “You must capture and keep the heart of the original and supremely able man before his brain can do its best.”